gebn/bmc_exporter/README.md

 ## Usage

-The exporter requires one file descriptor per target BMC for the UDP socket, so you may need to increase the limit.
+The exporter requires one file descriptor per BMC for the UDP socket, so you may need to increase the limit.
 To see the current number of file descriptors a process may open, run `ulimit -n`.
 You can maximise the number of fds the exporter may use by running `ulimit -Sn $(ulimit -Hn)`.